 Greased the rear wheel bearings on my 19 Mav S this weekend.
 Removing the Disk brake assembly off the spline was a job, got one side off with a lot of prying and pounding with a rubber mallet.
 On the other side I ended up buying a puller to remove it.
 I'm glad I did since that side had Blue loctite on the splines, the other side did not.
-In the shop Manual it says to use Blue Loctite on the rear splines when reassembling.
-After what it took to get them off, I reassembled with out it, just a light coat of oil to prevent seizing.
-Next time I will use some anti seize on them.

 Has anyone else used the loctite on the splines? seems like over kill to me.